zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-title.md

 ### background `String`

 The background color of the title.
-Any valid CSS color string will work here, including hex and rgb.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-categoryAxisItem-title background="background">